bkw777/WP-2_IC-Card/SOFTWARE/MemUtil/README.md

 ```
 This produces `MemUtil.PR`

-Writing to a flash card from the WP-2 using HexViewer requires configuring both the WP-2 and the IC Card for the software write mod.
+Writing to a flash card from the WP-2 using MemUtil requires configuring both the WP-2 and the IC Card for the software write mod.
 * Inside the WP-2 add a bodge wire from RA4 pin 5 (near the cpu IC1) to RA5 pin 2 (near the card slot CN1).
 * On the card switch SW1 to the S3 position (or solder-blob the two S3 pads).